Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Introduction

 In Refs.~\cite{Echevarria:2019:TMDShF, Fleming:2019:TMDShF} it was found that the TMD factorized expressions have to take into account final state smearing effects that are encoded in the TMD shape function (TMDShF).
 This nonperturbative hadronic quantity describes the transition from the heavy quark pair to a bound quarkonium state, which not only contains the formation of the bound state in terms of an LDME, but also the transverse momentum effects that arise from the soft-gluon radiation.

-In Refs.~\cite{Boer:2020:epJpsiMatching, DAlesio:2021:epJpsiMatchingPol} the matching procedure in SIDIS has been investigated, according to which the TMD and collinear expressions are compared in the intermediate transverse momentum (ITM) region, namely $\Lambda_{\rm QCD} \ll |\qT| \ll \muH$, where both factorizations are valid.
-It was found that the introduction of TMDShFs solves the mismatch between the collinear and TMD expressions, by resumming $|\qT|$ divergences in the Sudakov factor.
+In Refs.~\cite{Boer:2020:epJpsiMatching, DAlesio:2021:epJpsiMatchingPol} the matching procedure in SIDIS has been investigated, according to which the TMD and collinear expressions are compared in the {ITM region.} It was found that the introduction of TMDShFs solves the mismatch between the collinear and TMD expressions, by resumming $|\qT|$ divergences in the Sudakov factor.
 However, this term is in contradiction with other studies, as it has been demonstrated that no double logarithms in the nonperturbative Sudakov factor associated to heavy quark production are present for $pp \to (J/\psi\ {\rm or}\ \Upsilon) +X$ \cite{Sun:2012:ppJpsiResum} and for open heavy-quark pair production, both in $ep$ \cite{Zhu:2013:epOpenQuark} and $pp$ \cite{Zhu:2012:OpenTopHadronCollider} collisions.
 The absence of the double logarithms in $J/\psi$ production can also be seen in Ref.~\cite{Echevarria:2022:talk@Tansversity}.
-Due to this discrepancy, universality was assumed in \cite{Bor:2022:EvolTMDShF} using the explicit result of \cite{Sun:2012:ppJpsiResum}, however, as we will see, this only holds for photoproduction, not electroproduction.
+Due to this discrepancy, universality was assumed in \cite{Bor:2022:EvolTMDShF} using the explicit result of \cite{Sun:2012:ppJpsiResum}; however, as we will see, this only holds for photoproduction, not electroproduction.

 We found that the discrepancy in the $ep$ matching study arises from the presence of discontinuities in the structure functions that appear in the small-$\qT$ limit of collinear factorized expressions.
 These structure functions contain a Dirac delta function for which a small-$\qT$ approximation is applied.
 The approximation employed in Refs.~\cite{Boer:2020:epJpsiMatching, DAlesio:2021:epJpsiMatchingPol}, which is an extension of a well-known expression \cite{Meng:1995:SIDISsmallqT} to the heavy quarkonium case, would be valid when multiplied by a continuous function, but that turns out to be invalid in the present case of discontinuous hard scattering factors.
 In this article we show how to properly treat these expressions to resolve this discrepancy.